ClayDowling/haunted-detroit/docs/_posts/2018-01-12-Speed-For-the-Speed_God.md

 mustangs to resanctify the vehicle.
 With the help of Dagmar, the car was delivered to Shelby's garage in Allen Park.

+## The Ugly

+When Jimmy dropped Alice off to retrieve her truck, it was surrounded by police, and a man was pinned to this hood with a very long knife.
+Jimmy drove her away to find a safe place to spend the night.

 ## Experience

 10 points earned by both Alice and Jimmie.